 For additional information, visit the ESU Sports Information page or call the Athletics Office at (620) 341-5354.

 Full-time undergraduate and graduate students who graduated from Kansas high schools, are pursuing a degree from the School of Business and have a minimum 3.25 cumulative GPA.
 First preference will be given to students from Emporia, Kansas City, Lawrence, Manhattan, Topeka and Wichita.
 Contact the School of Business (620) 341-5225 for more information.

-At least half-time undergraduate and/or graduate students who are children of Emporia State University classified personnel, regardless of their dependency status.
-Applications are mailed to all ESU classified employees in January or February of each year, with an application deadline of March 1.
+Eligible undergraduate and/or graduate students who are dependents of Emporia State University Support Staff personnel.
 The number and amount of award(s) is made subject to the annual allocation and pool of applicants.

 Stephen & Karen Kohler Clegg Scholarship (To Top)

 The Stephen and Karen Kohler Clegg Scholarship was established to support students who are pursuing a secondary education degree in mathematics or science.
 To be considered for this scholarship applicants must:

 Scholarship eligibility requirements are determined by the individual departments.
 Questions regarding eligibility should be directed to the appropriate department.